krasimir/react-in-patterns/book/chapter-4/README.md

 }
 ```

-However, following this approach we introduced several problems:
+However, by following this approach we introduced couple of problems:

 * We may consider the `App` as a place where we do our main composition.
 The `Header` though may have other elements like a logo, search field or a slogan.
-It will be nice if they are passed somehow from the outside so we don't create a hard-coded dependencies.
+It will be nice if they are passed somehow from the `App` component so we don't create a hard-coded dependencies.
 What if we need the same `Header` component but without the `Navigation`.
 We can't easily achieve that because we have the two bound tightly together.
 * It's difficult to test.
 We may have some business logic in the `Header` and in order to test it we have to create an instance of the component.
 However, because it imports other components we will probably create instances of those components too and it becomes heavy to test.
 We may break our `Header` test by doing something wrong in the `Navigation` component which is totally misleading. *(Note: to some extent [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) solves this problem by rendering only the `Header` without its nested children.)*

+<div style="page-break-after: always;"></div>
 ## Using React's children API

 In React we have the handy [`children`](https://facebook.github.io/react/docs/multiple-components.html#children) prop.
 That's how the parent reads/accesses its children.
 This API will make our Header agnostic and dependency-free: